Amar Sylla

-Amar Sylla (born 1 October 2001) is a Senegalese professional basketball player who plays for Real Betis of the Liga ACB.
+Amar Sylla (born 1 October 2001) is a Senegalese professional basketball player who plays for Bilbao Basket of the Liga ACB.
 He also plays for the Senegalese national under-18 team.

 Early life and career

 Sylla was born in Dakar, Senegal.
 Growing up, he preferred football but began playing basketball at the SEED Academy in Thiès because of his height.
 In 2015, after taking part in a basketball camp in Kébémer organized by NBA player Gorgui Dieng, Sylla moved to Spain to pursue the sport.

 At Munich qualifiers for the 2019 Adidas Next Generation Tournament, Sylla averaged 14.5 points, 7.8 rebounds, and three blocks per game.
 He led the event in blocked shots and was named to the All-Tournament Team.
 In four games at the final tournament in Vitoria-Gasteiz, Spain, Sylla averaged 10.3 points, 8.5 rebounds, and 3.3 blocks per game.
 He helped the Real Madrid junior team win the championship.